Apply for a Summer 2018 Internship

 - Minimum commitment of 15-20 hours per week

-- Interns must be in the Washington, DC area for the internship and may not work from off-site, though a combination of on and off site work may be considered
+- Interns must be in the Washington, DC area or in Guatemala City for the internship and may not work from off-site, though a combination of on and off site work may be considered

 Though not a prerequisite, the following background is strongly preferred: